 Under Texas Transportation Code 521.453, it’s illegal to possess a fictitious license or certificate.
 The statute states that a person commits the offense of possession of a fictitious license if they possess, with the intent to represent that they are 21 years of age or older, a “deceptively similar” driver license or ID certificate – unless the document displays the statement “Not a Government Document” printed in ¼ inch solid red capital letters diagonally on both sides.

 This offense is considered a Class C Misdemeanor, which carries a penalty of up to a $500 if convicted.

 Texas Penal Code 37.10 is the statute that most likely would apply to someone who altered a driver’s license or identification card.
 An individual commits the offense of tampering with a government record if he or she:

 This offense is considered a third degree felony, punishable by 2 to 10 years in prison and up to a $10,000 fine.

 Absolutely.
 In fact, the Texas Alcoholic Beverage Commission often conducts undercover operations where they knowing send minor-aged people into stores, bars and restaurants to purchase alcohol.
 If the sale is successful, the business and its employees could face administrative or criminal charges.
 For example, last summer the TABC announced that they would be conducting a series of back-to-school undercover operations as tens of thousands of college and university students head back to class.

-Most of the time, an astute bouncer or bartender will notice the fake ID.
+Most of the time, an astute bouncer or bartender will notice the fake ID in Texa.
 In some cases – if the student is lucky – they will just take up the ID.
 The worst case scenario occurs when police are contacted and the student is ticketed or arrested.